 Sarcomatoid Mesothelioma Treatment

-Palliative Care: Less invasive chemotherapy and surgery can ease symptoms, slow tumor growth and improve breathing quality through palliative care.
+Palliative Care: Less invasive chemotherapy and surgery can ease symptoms and slow tumor growth.
+They can also improve breathing, thanks to palliative care.

 “Sarcomatoid mesothelioma is a little less responsive to chemotherapy,” mesothelioma specialist Dr. Andrea Wolf of Mount Sinai Hospital told The Mesothelioma Center at Asbestos.com.
 “But from what we see from more recent data, it may be more responsive to immunotherapy.
 And we have additional treatment options for those patients.”